afmika/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Simple A.I based on GA
+An AI based on a Genetic Algorithm in the Function Maximization Problem